north-road/QCity/docs/src/user_guide/installation.md

 2. In the left panel, click on `Upgradeable`.

-3. In the centre panel, click on `QCity`.
+3. In the middle panel, click on `QCity`.
 If `QCity` is not listed, then you're already running the latest release.

 4. On the lower right, click on `Upgrade Plugin`.
 Once upgraded, click on `Close`.

 > If you receive an error after the plugin updates, try restarting QGIS.
 > If you still encounter an error, please [email us](mailto:info@north-road.com)
 > for support.